ansonl/topo-map-post-processing/configuration-setup.md

 The options file is formatted as a JSON dictionary with the following keys.
 Options values are provided for each [3D printable map model](https://ansonliu.com/maps/) on the [specifications page](https://ansonliu.com/maps/specifications/).

+You can quickly test configurations with the sample dual color dice G-code files in the `sample_models` folder.

 Filament/color positions are 0-based.
 The first position is represented by 0.
 The recommended filament order is:

 | Physical Position (left to right) → | 1 | 2 | 3 | 4 |